SEAMEO SPAFA

-SEAMEO SPAFA is the Southeast Asian Regional Centre for Archaeology and Fine Arts.
+The SEAMEO Regional Centre for Archaeology and Fine Arts or SPAFA is a Southeast Asian inter-governmental collaboration centre on cultural heritage research and conservation, part of the Southeast Asian Ministers of Education Organization (SEAMEO).
 The centre was established in 1985.
-The centre is under the aegis of the Southeast Asian Ministers of Education Organization (SEAMEO) and is hosted by the Government of Thailand.
+It is hosted by the Government of Thailand.
 The main objective of the Centre is to promote professional competence, awareness, and preservation of cultural heritage in the fields of archaeology and fine arts in Southeast Asia.

 History

 In 1971, Cambodia (then known as Khmer Republic) was accepted as a member of the Southeast Asian Ministers of Education Organization (SEAMEO).
 It was in this same year, SEAMEO launched the Applied Research Center for Archeology and Fine Arts (ARCAFA) in Phnom Penh, Cambodia.
 The goal of ARCAFA was to discover and preserve the cultural heritage of Southeast Asia.
 Due to the Civil War in Cambodia, SEAMEO transferred ARCAFA's base to Thailand in 1973.

 In March 1978, SEAMEO re-established ARCAFA as SEAMEO Project in Archaeology and Fine Arts thereby creating the acronym SPAFA.
-Being a project, the SPAFA organizational structure consisted of a Co-ordinating Unit which was based in Bangkok, and a network of Sub-Centres established in the participating member countries.
+Being a project, the SPAFA organizational structure consisted of a Coordinating Unit which was based in Bangkok, and a network of Sub-Centres established in the participating member countries.

 From 1978 to 1981, SPAFA launched its First Development Plan with only three member countries: Indonesia, the Philippines and Thailand.
 The plan focused on the restoration and preservation of ancient monuments, prehistory, and underwater archaeology.

-In 1981, SPAFA became a permanent project and in its Second Development Plan, which covered the five years from 1981-1986, the programmes in fine arts activities were included.
+In 1981, SPAFA became a permanent project and in its Second Development Plan, which covered the five years from 1981-1986, the programs in fine arts activities were included.
 Stress was given to the promotion of the understanding and appreciation of the rich cultural heritage of the region.
-The plan emphasized archaeological researches as well as researches dealing with documentation of the vanishing forms of traditional arts, both creative and performing arts, and the continuance of programmes on preservation and conservation of surviving artifacts which abound in the region.
+The plan emphasized archaeological researches as well as researches dealing with documentation of the vanishing forms of traditional arts, both creative and performing arts, and the continuance of programs on preservation and conservation of surviving artifacts which abound in the region.

 Arising from the needs expressed by the member states through visits and surveys by the working team to prepare the project personnel, it was decided that the nature of activities of SPAFA would be in five areas; i.e.